rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

     program.build(devices);

 Line 1 defines an embedded string representing an OpenCL C program.
-This example shows a empty kernel for brevity, but they can be arbitrarily long.
+This example shows an empty kernel for brevity, but they can be arbitrarily long.
 Line 3 defines a Program::Sources object.
 In this case, there is one source and it requires a pointer to the source and its length as a pair.
 Line 4 creates the Program object.
 The Program object will contain a copy of the